ComputationWithBoundedResources/tct-bundle-cage/README.md

-##tct-bundle-jbc
+##tct-bundle-inttrs
-This package is part of the _Tyrolean Complexity Tool (TcT)_ and bundles several TcT modules for the resource analysis of object-oriented bytecode programs.
+This package is part of the _Tyrolean Complexity Tool (TcT)_ and bundles several TcT modules for the resource analysis of integer term rewrite systems.

 The package provides three executables.
 For more information we refer to the corresponding repositories.